 Photos and narrative were contributed by both of us: Alan and Bob

-Here are all of the backpacking trips Alan and Bob have taken
+Here are all of the adventures Alan and Bob have taken together

 Bob Phillips [phillips bob 27 at yahoo dot com - no spaces]